jasper-zanjani/notes/devops/ansible.md

 [EPEL]:                       # 'Extra Packages For Enterprise Linux (EPEL)&#10;Red Hat repository that must be added before installing Ansible in Red Hat/CentOS using yum'
 [Fact]: # 'Fact&#10;System property gathered by Ansible when it executes a playbook on a node&#10;"Understand Core Components of Ansible - Part 1" _TecMint_'
 [Handler]:                    # 'Handler&#10;Tasks executed when notified by a task&#10;"Ansible, Part III: Playbooks". _Linux Journal_: 2018/02/19.'
-[Inventory]:                  # 'Inventory&#10;Text file containing a list of servers or nodes that you are managing and configuring&#10;"Understand Core Components of Ansible - Part 1" _TecMint_'
+[Inventory]:                  #inventory 'Inventory&#10;Text file containing a list of servers or nodes that you are managing and configuring&#10;"Understand Core Components of Ansible - Part 1" _TecMint_'
 [Module]:                     # 'Module&#10;Standalone script that enables a particular task regardless of OS, service or application&#10;---&#10;Discrete unit of code used in playbooks for executing commands&#10;"Understand Core Components of Ansible - Part 1" _TecMint_'
 [Module Library]:             # 'Module Library&#10;Where predefined modules can be found'
 [Play]: # 'Play&#10;Script or instruction that defines the task to be carried out in a server&#10;"Understand Core Components of Ansible - Part 1" _TecMint_'